rpmuller/rpmuller.github.io/README.md

 Progress
 ========
+* 27 Jun 2013
+  - Killed the stuff I did with RuntimeErrors in the iterators, and wrote a non-generator-based SCFIterator that properly exits, and can keep track of whether or not it is converged.
+Haven't wired this in to much of the code yet.
 * 26 Jun 2013
   - Added RuntimeErrors to PyQuante2 iterators when maxiters reached.
 Am not doing anything to catch these at this point, but could do so later on.